Akkermansia for Kids: Building Gut Health, Immunity, Mood, and Microbiome Resilience

 This foundational article explains:

-• why it is uniquely important for gut barrier strength
+• Why it is uniquely important for gut barrier and intestinal lining health

 You’ll learn how Akkermansia protects: